Welcome to the Valley Assistance Network (VAN)

 We provide immediate crisis intervention services to help ALICE families navigate the complex social services system and move from crisis to stability.

-We have helped over 2,000 families connect with shelter, clothing, food, medical care, job training, etc. In phase two of the program, we offer the tools and resources to help families become self-sufficient, and ultimately, financially secure.
+We have helped nearly 4,000 families connect with shelter, clothing, food, medical care, job training, etc. In phase two of the program, we offer the tools and resources to help families become self-sufficient, and ultimately, financially secure.

 Our Top Supporters